Complete-Genomics/denovo_OLC/README.md

 candidate indexing, conservative verified overlaps, internal-anchor recovery, and a multi-read pileup rescue that is invoked only after ordinary pairwise extension fails.
 A separate, pre-assembly read-quality stage represents within-UMI read disagreement as a conflict graph.
-A learned per-read identity score improves this graph method when used as a *tie-breaker* rather than as a stand-alone filter: on a held-out 3,000-barcode Zymo evaluation set, mean contig identity increased from 95.05% with the graph-only filter to 95.22% with graph-plus-ML tie-breaking at essentially identical removal rate.
+The best tested ML integration uses a learned per-read identity score as an O(n) prefilter before the bounded O(n^2) graph: on a held-out 3,000-barcode Zymo evaluation set, removing the eight lowest-scoring reads per capped pool reduced pairwise comparisons by 54.7% and increased mean contig identity from 95.05% to 95.28%.

 The work also establishes important negative results.
 Direct pairwise OLC is less tolerant than a de Bruijn graph to redundant reads carrying independent errors; globally relaxing the mismatch threshold is not a safe remedy.
 Likewise, a standalone ML ranker had strong cross-validation accuracy but was inferior to the conflict graph as an assembly decision rule.
-The resulting design retains local graph structure as the safety-critical decision mechanism and uses ML only where its per-read estimate adds information.
-On a fixed 20,000-UMI benchmark, correcting raw-component/merge/output semantics increased the number of >=1 kb contigs from 16,908 to 21,139; 99.3% of lengthened primary contigs had >=95% one-fold read-back breadth.
+The resulting design retains local graph structure as the safety-critical decision mechanism:
+ML removes globally poor reads, then the graph resolves the remaining local conflicts.
+On a fixed
+20,000-UMI benchmark, correcting raw-component/merge/output semantics increased
+the number of >=1 kb contigs from 16,908 to 21,139; 99.3% of lengthened primary contigs had >=95% one-fold read-back breadth.